 How To Give Your Bathroom Tiles a Makeover

 Most of us would never dream of going out with our friends wearing the same ra-ra skirt, fluorescent tights and frilly blouse that we were wearing in 1988.
-Many of us, however, are stuck with a bathroom suite which has not been updated for decades - and as bathroom fashions change just as clothing fashions do, it can look seriously outdated.
+Many of us, however, are stuck with a bathroom suite that has not been updated for decades - and as bathroom fashions change just as clothing fashions do, they can look seriously outdated.

 Painting your bathroom tiles used to be the personification of a bodge job, but not any more.
-There are a number of specialist paints out there and with the correct technique you can end up with a great looking tile job and only those in the know will realise that you turned those ugly patterned tiles into gleaming white and modern replacements.
+There are a number of specialist paints and, with the correct technique, you can end up with a great looking tile job.
+Plus, only those in the know will realise that you turned those ugly patterned tiles into gleaming white and modern replacements.

 The best thing about painting over old tiles is that you can then put your efforts and your budget towards getting the best bathroom suite possible.
 You can replace your bath, basin, toilet seat or toilet without changing the positions of the plumbing, saving you money and changing your bathroom with minimum fuss.

 Unless you are willing to take the step of removing and replacing the grout you need to accept that your tiles will look obviously painted.
 The paint is also unlikely to adhere very well to the grout and could start flaking off.

 Read more: How to Remove & Replace Grout

 You may feel that painting over tiles is a step too far, but these days the results can be fantastic.
 With tilers costing in excess of £150 a day and tiles being an expensive product, you should certainly consider saving the tiles you have if you can.
 Also, it is a very environmentally friendly thing to do.

 What kind of paint do you use on bathroom tiles?

 The best way of updating your dated bathroom wall tiles is with paint, it's durable and cheap - making a very cost-effective option as opposed to retiling.